The sole source of Lost Guild ebooks!

 Now, in the cathedral square, a Pilgrim stepped backward and ground his leather-heeled boot into Rani’s inadequate soft shoe, unaware of the girl behind him.
 She stifled a cry and caught her large basket before it toppled to the cobble stones.
 Nevertheless, she heard glass clink hard against metal, and she offered up a quick prayer to the Thousand Gods that the knife had not cracked the jar of lemon water.

 Thinking of the tart-sweet drink, Rani swallowed hard, and for the hundredth time, cast aside the shameful thought of sneaking a hand into the basket and extracting a morsel from the treasures Cook had ordered her to bring to Instructor Morada.
 Rani bore fresh-baked caraway bread and a plump sausage, the latter newly carried in from the smokehouse.
-She had watched as Cook counted out a half-dozen tiny, tart apples, and she had almost swooned when she was required to cut a slab of rich, creamy cheese to complement the feast.
+She had watched as Cook counted out half a dozen tiny, tart apples, and she had almost swooned when she was required to cut a slab of rich, creamy cheese to complement the feast.
 Almond honey cakes anchored the basket, and Rani could smell their heady fragrance over the less enticing odors of the perfumed and over-heated crowd.

 She would not dishonor the guild.
 She would serve Instructor Morada with humble obedience, even if she fainted from hunger.